-The High Park Nature Centre is offering guided hikes every Wednesday and Thursday throughout the summer!
+The High Park Nature Centre is offering guided hikes on Saturday afternoons this fall, from Oct 16th to Dec 4th.

 We invite you to build your friendship with nature by exploring the many gifts and riches found in all four corners of High Park.
 Find your way around, discover different habitats and use all your senses when enjoying nature with a bunch of curious folks in the middle of a big city.
 We will learn about, play and track nature together while leisurely hiking the park.

 This program is family friendly.
 Please note, not all trails we use will be stroller or wheelchair accessible.

 *Cost: General ticket of $10 per hike (All participants require a ticket), free for babes in arms

 The December 4th "Know Your Nature" hikes, led by the young naturalists of the High Park Rangers group is pay what you can

 Saturday, October 16th, 1:30 - 3:00 pm (Meet at Nature Centre)

 Join us to explore the endangered Black Oak Savannah ecosystem in High Park.
 Learn about this majestic place as a legacy of Indigenous Peoples, whose knowledge, care, and relational reciprocity maintained the savannah for thousands of years and informed the city's current savannah restoration strategy.
 We'll also explore the deep roots of species native to this ecosystem and take part in some stewardship together.

 Saturday, October 23rd, 1:30 - 3:00 pm (Meet at Nature Centre)